Teis-Michael/PatternAnalysis-2025/recognition/Unet_4801908/README.md

 ![Unet architecture.](https://www.google.com/url?sa=i&url=https%3A%2F%2Flmb.informatik.uni-freiburg.de%2Fpeople%2Fronneber%2Fu-net%2F&psig=AOvVaw0EgRNrlOzHFfwOa1GCLyL9&ust=1762052265179000&source=images&cd=vfe&opi=89978449&ved=0CBYQjRxqFwoTCKid1Kz6z5ADFQAAAAAdAAAAABAE)

-unlike autoencoder, each encoder convolution block can pass on data to a coresponding decoder convolution block.
+unlike autoencoder, each encoder convolution block can pass on data to a coresponding decoder convolution block. this is performed via the
+'''
+nn.Upsample()
+'''

 the algorithm implemented performs a sematic segmentation.

 ### convolution block
-each colvolution block consists of 2 convolution layers, using a leakyReLu
+each colvolution block consists of 2 convolution layers, using a leakyReLu activation function. dropout function is use to remove features and prevent overreliance on a few features.

-what are batchnorm and dropout what does upsample do
+what are batchnorm

 ### loss function
 a multiclass dice loss function is used.